pdevis/test_web2/content/user-guide/theory/processing-chains/index.md

 In some cases, this processing is relatively simple, and can be done with a simple analytical function.
 In other cases, a full processing chain is needed, which can contain a whole range of computational processing steps.
 In metrology (GUM), this relationship between the measurand and the input quantities is refered to as a measurement model or a measurement function.
+For some further information, we refer to this [FIDUCEO tutorial](https://research.reading.ac.uk/fiduceo/archive/tutorials/measurement-function-pt1/#:~:text=Often%2C%20we%20are%20able%20to%20explicitly%20write%20the,X%20i%2C%20via%20the%20functional%20relationship%20f%20f.).

 ![img.png](img.png)